julelang/manual/src/compiler/compiler-optimizations.md

 It eliminates dead codes (unused) from object code.

 - Eliminates dead globals.
-- Eliminates dead structs.
-- Eliminates dead traits.
-These traits are not implemented by any alive struct.
 - Eliminates dead functions.
 - Eliminates followed statements of the return statement.